Samsung N130

-The Samsung N130 is a subnotebook/netbook computer designed by Samsung.
+The Samsung N130 (Samsung SENS N130 in South Korea) is a subnotebook/netbook computer designed by Samsung.
 At the time of its introduction, it was noted for a good keyboard, large 6-cell battery as standard, giving a battery life of up to 7.5 hours a medium 160gb SATA hard disk drive and a release price of 349 USD.

 Technical overview

 Processor and memory

 The Samsung N130 uses a 1.6 GHz Intel Atom N270 processor.
 The N130 has 1 GB of 200-pin PC2-6400 800MHz DDR2 SDRAM memory as standard.
 Internally, the N130 has one slot for memory accepting SO-DIMM memory modules up to 2 GB.

 Display

 The screen is a non-glossy LED backlit display and measures 10.1 inches diagonally, and has a resolution of 1024×600 pixels.
 An external VGA out is also included.

 Keyboard

 As with earlier models, the 83-key keyboard is 93% of the size of a full-size keyboard, which makes typing quite easy on the netbook.
 The keyboard is made with Silver Nano (Anti-Bacterial) technology.